 5. Inferno by Dan Brown.

-The protagonist had the time to admire a particular fountain in the special garden that could be only accessed through ABC street (it’s been two years and like our lead pair escaping the clutches of the baddies, the names escape me ) and all this is happening during a chase.
-I couldn’t resist googling all the landmarks after Dan Brown’s vivid description.
+The protagonist had the time to admire a particular fountain in the special garden that could be only accessed through ABC street while being chased by the baddies.
+It’s been two years since and like our lead pair escaping the clutches of the villains, the names escape me today.
+Then, I couldn’t resist googling all the landmarks after Dan Brown’s vivid description.
 Is it better than a tourist information guide to Florence?
 I’m conflicted but I am inspired to carry a copy of the book when I go to see the Medici’s magnificent city.

 6. Fifty Shades of Grey by E.L.
 James.